Former FTX CEO Sam Bankman-Fried arrested in Bahamas

 It was not immediately clear what the charges were, due to the sealed indictment.
 The Associated Press previously reported that regulators and the Justice Department were investigating whether FTX used customer funds to back risky bets at Bankman-Fried's hedge fund, Alameda Research.

-FTX was one of the world's largest cryptocurrency exchanges before it collapsed last month and filed for Chapter 11 bankruptcy protection, leading to Bankman-Fried's resignation.
+FTX was one of the world's largest cryptocurrency exchanges before it collapsed last month.
+Users withdrew roughly $5 billion of crypto assets in a single day as concerns mounted over the exchange's solvency.
+Bankman-Fried resigned on November 11 and FTX filed for Chapter 11 bankruptcy protection.

-This is a developing story and will be updated.
-Robert Legare and Pat Milton contributed reporting.
+John Ray III, who took over as FTX CEO after a long career that included overseeing the Enron bankruptcy, said in court documents the following week, "Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here."

+The court documents also accused Bankman-Fried and FTX of failing to accurately account for the value of FTX's crypto assets and of disorganized management of FTX's cash holdings.

 for more features.